 5.1 We only keep your data for as long as we need to in order to use it as described above in section 4, and/or for as long as we have your permission to keep it.
 In any event, we will conduct an annual review to ascertain whether we need to keep your data.
 Your data will be deleted if we no longer need it.

-- Some or all of your data may be stored or transferred outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein), where it is transferred to third parties based outside the EEA, as described in section 6.
-You are deemed to accept and agree to this by using our Site and submitting information to us.
-If we do store or transfer data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR.
-Such steps may include, but not be limited to, the use of legally binding contractual terms between us and any third parties we engage and the use of the EU-approved Model Contractual Arrangements.
+5.2 Some or all of your data may be stored or transferred outside of the UK or the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein), where it is transferred to third parties based outside the EEA, as described in section 6.
+If we do store or transfer data outside the UK and/or EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and/or EEA and under the Data Protection Legislation.

 5.4 Steps we take to secure and protect your data include: